Anti-nRNP: Anti-nRNP antibody

 Anti-nuclear Ribonucleoprotein (Anti-nRNP) antibodies are a type of autoantibody, which are antibodies that wrongly target and attack a person's own cells, proteins or tissues.
 In particular, anti-nRNPs are directed against nuclear ribonucleoproteins (nRNPs), which are complexes composed of proteins and nucleic acids.
 These ribonucleoproteins play a critical role in various cellular processes, including RNA processing and gene expression.

+Anti-U1 RNP antibodies target proteins that are part of the U1 small nuclear ribonucleoprotein (U1-snRNP) complex.
+This complex is involved in RNA splicing, a process that removes non-coding regions from pre-messenger RNA before it is translated into proteins.
+Because RNA splicing is necessary for normal cell function, problems involving the U1-snRNP complex are associated with several autoimmune connective tissue diseases.
+Although researchers do not understand why anti-U1 RNP antibodies develop, studies suggest that both genetic and environmental factors contribute to the loss of immune tolerance that allows these antibodies to form.

+Overview of RNA splicing by small nuclear ribonucleoproteins (snRNPs).
+The U1-snRNP complex is one of the snRNPs involved in removing introns from pre-messenger RNA.

+Anti-U1 RNP antibodies can be detected using blood tests such as enzyme-linked immunosorbent assay (ELISA), immunoblotting, and multiplex immunoassays.
+These tests are usually performed after a positive antinuclear antibody (ANA) test or when a patient has symptoms of an autoimmune connective tissue disease.
+The antibodies can also be found in other autoimmune disorders; the results are interpreted together with a patient's symptoms and other findings instead of being used to make a diagnosis.

 Background

-The human immune system relies on antibodies, these are specialized proteins produced by B cells in response to the presence of antigens.
-Antigens are typically foreign molecules that are parts of bacteria, viruses or other pathogens that trigger an immune response.
+The human immune system relies on antibodies; these are specialized proteins produced by B cells in response to the presence of antigens.
+Antigens are typically foreign molecules that are parts of bacteria, viruses, or other pathogens that trigger an immune response.
 Antibodies bind to these antigens to neutralize them, block their activity, or mark them for destruction by other immune system cells.

-In autoimmune diseases, the immune system fails to distinguish between self and non-self.
+The immune system fails to distinguish between self and non-self, a process called immune tolerance.
+In normal conditions, the immune system is trained to recognize the body's cells or proteins and is labeled as "self" while identifying harmful substances as "non-self".
 This causes it to produce autoantibodies that target the body's own healthy tissues.
-Autoantibodies can cause inflammations, tissue damage and contribute to the progression of various chronic diseases.
+Autoantibodies can cause inflammation, tissue damage, and contribute to the progression of various chronic diseases.

+Some people may inherit genes that increase their risk of developing autoimmune disease, while other triggers such as viral infections or immune system stressors may add to the loss of immune tolerance.
+When this happens, the immune system starts to recognize some of the body's own proteins as foreign and produces antibodies to fight against them.
+Anti-U1 RNP antibodies are one example.
+However, not everyone who inherits genetic risk will develop a disease.
+Many factors can work together before the immune system begins attacking the body's own tissues.